Phase 2: Articulating the needs

 [1] Design Kit – Define your audience

-The guide to project scoping guide offers five elements to frame a challenge.
-This encourages you to think about the stakeholders, the context the goal and the crux.
-The templates leave enough room to explore the challenge further and add new information in collaboration with the target group[1].
+The Project Scoping Guide provides five elements for framing a challenge.
+These encourage you to think about stakeholders, context, purpose and core aspects.
+The templates leave plenty of room to expand the challenge and add new information in collaboration with the target audience [1].

 [1] Institute of design at Stanford – Design Project Scoping Guide